-Smooth, creamy and flavored with pumpkin, this delicious no-bake pumpkin cheesecake is both gluten-free and vegan, but you’d never know it!
-Made with cashews and coconut oil for creaminess, and a base of almond meal, this is the perfect dessert for pumpkin season and fall in general!
-Serve it during Thanksgiving and the holidays and impress your guests!
+Smooth and creamy, this delicious gluten-free pumpkin cheesecake is also both dairy-free and vegan, but you’d never know it!
+Made with cashews and coconut oil for creaminess, and a base of almond meal, this is the perfect dessert for pumpkin season and fall in general.
+Serve this during Thanksgiving and the holidays and impress your guests!

 For the Crust:

-- 2 cups raw cashews, soaked for at least 1 hour in hot water or overnight
+- 2 cups raw unsalted cashews, soaked for at least 1 hour in hot water or overnight

 - 1 1/4 cups pumpkin puree